 In this new area, you will need to move the information found in the EOB to the correlating fields.
 For convenience, the following images will show both a primary EOB as well box 24 filled out.
 The colored boxes show where the EOB information would be transferred to in box 24.

 If there are multiple adjustment reason codes sent for the procedure, you can click Add New Adjustment in blue and that will add a new adjustment line.
 Do this until you have enough lines for each adjustment code.
+If there are missing adjustment amounts, please contact the payer to collect the correct adjustment group code, adjustment reason code, and adjustment amount.

 Make sure that all monetary amounts included all add up to the original charge.